IOHprofiler/IOHprofiler.github.io/Star_Discr_competition.md

 * *Numerical* black-box optimization approaches, operating on $[0,1)^d$, and
 * *Discrete* black-box optimization approaches, operating on $$\{1,2,...,n+1\}^d$$ For both these categories, we consider two settings:
-* In the low budget category, each algorithm will be run for $500*d$ fitness evaluations and the best solution obtained during the run will be used as the result.
+* In the **low budget** category, each algorithm will be run for $500*d$ fitness evaluations and the best solution obtained during the run will be used as the result.
-* In the high budget category, each algorithm will be run for $2,500*d$ fitness evaluations and the best solution obtained during the run will be used as the result.
+* In the **high budget** category, each algorithm will be run for $2,500*d$ fitness evaluations and the best solution obtained during the run will be used as the result.
 Each algorithm will be run on each test evaluation instance 3 times in each category.
 Algorithms will be ranked for each considered instance.
 The winner is the approach that has the smallest average rank in each category, i.e., low budget or high budget.
 As a default, we assume that each submission should be considered for the low and the high budget categories.
 If a submission should only be considered in one of the categories, i.e., either low or high budget, we ask the contributors to clearly state this in the submission email.
 Submission Deadlines and Modalities:

+## Submission

-* All submissions made on or before June 30, 2023 (AoE) participate in the competition.
+* All submissions made on or before *June 30, 2023 (AoE)* participate in the competition.
 * To submit to the competition, we recommend creating a publically visible repository (e.g. on [Zenodo](zenodo.org)) where you upload the performance data of your algorithm as a single zip-file (named according to your algorithm name and the category you are submitting to) as well as the algorithm code used to collect this data.
 A short readme to allow for easier reproducibility checking is highly recommended.
 Finally, you should email the link to your repository to the competition organizers.
-* Competition participants may also consider submitting a short (2-page, including references) description of their submission for consideration for publication in the Companion proceedings of GECCO 2023.
-Note that the deadline for these submissions is considerably earlier than the competition entry deadline, on April 14, 2023.
+* Competition participants may also consider submitting a short (2-page, including references) description of their submission for consideration for publication in the **Companion proceedings of GECCO 2023**.
+Note that the deadline for these submissions is considerably earlier than the competition entry deadline, on *April 14, 2023*.
 Submissions to the GECCO companion are handled via their submission system, instructions and relevant dates are similar to those of the workshop papers (see this GECCO website for details).
 Note, however, that competition papers are limited to 2 pages, including references.

 ## Hosting Events